 Kagyu Samye Dzong Finland

-Tibetan Buddhist Meditation Centre for World Peace and Health
+Tibetan Buddhist Meditation Centre for Peace and Health

 Kagyu Samye Dzong and Kagyu Samye Ling centres ‒ as well as Samye Dharma Groups ‒ are part of an international network of meditation centres.
 This network extends through many countries in Europe and Africa.
 All the centres and groups are affiliated to Kagyu Samye Ling in Scotland, at the heart of our network of centres under Rokpa Trust.